ucheor/QR-S3_Backend_Lock_Update/README.md

 ## Why is State Management important in Terraform?

 The state file captures a record of resources, tracks resources  and enables Terraform to manage deployed resources.
-It is important to store the state file in a safe place preferably with a functionalty to enables versioning.
-This way, anytime Terraform needs to update or configure resources, it has a reference for what is already deplyed (current state) and the desired/requested state.
+It is important to store the state file in a safe place preferably with a functionality to enables versioning.
+This way, anytime Terraform needs to update or configure resources, it has a reference for what is already deployed (current state) and the desired/requested state.

 Storing terraform in a centralized location enables team access to the files and improves collaboration.
-While this is desirable, what happens when multiple team members are woring on the same file at the same time?
+While this is desirable, what happens when multiple team members are working on the same file at the same time?
 If this happens, there is a chance of infrastructure deployment conflicts.
 This is why it is preferable lock the state file anytime it is in use.

 ## The Traditional Approach: S3 + DynamoDB